-While space heaters are dangerous and can be deadly there are ways that may lessen the risk of damage to your home and yourself by being aware of the most common kinds of space heater-related injuries.
+Space heaters and wood stoves are cited as the cause of 32% of all home fires and explosions.
+While space heaters risks are dangerous and can be deadly there are ways that may lessen the risk of damage to your home and minimize the risk of injury yourself and your loved ones by being aware of the most common kinds of space heater-related injuries.Risk of Fire

 Because it's not part of the heater itself, people may be less likely to notice this problem, but it can still lead to a fire.
-When buying a space heater, make sure the cord is long enough so that you can plug it into the wall and decrease your risk of fire.Burn Injuries
+When buying a space heater, make sure the cord is long enough so that you can plug it into the wall without an extension to decrease your risk of fire.Burn Injuries

 The location of the heating coil in your space heater matters, especially if you have children or pets.
-Even if you aren't worried about a person getting hurt, if the heater gets too hot it can damage your floors and other items nearby, like a blanket.
+Even if you aren't worried about a person getting hurt, if the heater gets too hot it can damage your floors and other items nearby, such as blankets.
 If you can, try to choose a space heater with a stand that doesn't get hot, or put a floor protector under it.
-It may also be wise to install a gate or guard around the heater to keep little hands -- not to mention paws and clutter -- away.
+It may also be wise to install a gate or guard around the heater to keep little hands – not to mention paws and clutter – away.Carbon Monoxide Poisoning

 Most space heaters today are electric, but some models still use fuel to keep the heat going.
 If yours is one of them, make sure it has a way to vent fumes outside.
 These kinds of heaters can poison you and your family if you're not too careful.
-Just in case, install a carbon monoxide detector and make sure the batteries are working.Defective Space Heaters
+Just in case, install a carbon monoxide detector in your home and regularly check that the batteries are working.Defective Space Heaters

 These are the most common types of mishaps people experience as the result of space heater risks.
 But what happens when there is a problem with the heater itself?